Friday, December 28, 2018

 fading the autumn dusk 秋の夕暮れ (trans.
 LaFleur 1983, 101)

-Through this verse, the reader's gaze is taken on a journey through conventional depictions of beauty (flowers and maple leaves) toward what is far away and difficult to discern.
-By the end of the poem, the reader's gaze is left focused on nothing at all as the images disappear from the horizon and are absorbed by the impending night.
-We are left with just the gazing itself.
-In this state of gazing without content, there is, as Odin comments regarding this poem, a sense of presence "in the expanded horizon of openness located in the background field of boundless nothingness where emptiness is fullness and fullness is emptiness" (Odin 2001, 183-184).
-By taking the reader on a journey through the landscape and effectively going beyond it, the poem allows the reader to experience pure object-less gazing; not gazing at anything that is turned into an object.
-What is present at the end of this verse is therefore a basic field of indeterminacy, where emptiness is fullness and fullness is emptiness.
+Through this verse, the reader’s gaze is guided on a quiet journey through conventional images of beauty—the blossoms and maple leaves—toward what lies farther away and is more difficult to discern.
+By the poem’s end, the gaze rests on nothing at all: the images fade from the horizon and are absorbed into the encroaching dusk.
+What remains is the act of gazing itself.
+In this state of seeing without object, there arises—as Odin (2001) observes—a sense of presence "in the expanded horizon of openness located in the background field of boundless nothingness where emptiness is fullness and fullness is emptiness" (183–84).
+By leading the reader through the landscape and ultimately beyond it, the poem opens the experience of pure, objectless vision: a seeing that is not directed at anything, but simply sees.
+What is present at the end of this verse is thus a field of indeterminacy, where emptiness is present, and what is present is emptiness.

 For example, it is like looking in the middle of the sky and not seeing anything.
 In the same way when your mind looks at your mind, thoughts stop and you attain unsurpassable awakening. (in Thrangu Rinpoche 2002, 51)

-In these instructions, looking 'at' empty space is compared to resting one's awareness in non-dual meditative equipoise.
-What appears in these moments of nondual awareness is what Thomson calls a "dynamic phenomenological abundance that we can never fully grasp” (2011, 93) and what Odin calls a "boundless nothingness where emptiness is fullness and fullness is emptiness" (2001, 184).
-The same state is what we are left dwelling in at the end of the verse by Teika.
-The poem moves our gaze further and further away from looking at 'things' to finally attune us directly to empty space—a space that is not a vacuum or nihilistic nothingness but a boundless and vibrant nothingness.
-We are intentionally not looking at nothing, in the sense of deliberately conducting our gaze toward nothing, but nothing appears in our gaze, resulting in a nothingness that is 'present'.
+In these instructions, looking at empty space is likened to resting one’s awareness in nondual meditative equipoise.
+What arises in such moments of nondual awareness is what Thomson (2011, 93) calls a "dynamic phenomenological abundance that we can never fully grasp", and what Odin (2001) describes as a "boundless nothingness where emptiness is fullness and fullness is emptiness" (184).
+This same state is what we find ourselves dwelling in at the end of Teika’s verse.
+The poem leads our gaze progressively away from looking at things until it attunes us directly to empty space—a space that is not a vacuum or a nihilistic nothingness, but a boundless and vibrant openness.
+We are not intentionally looking at nothing, in the sense of deliberately turning our gaze toward absence; rather, nothing arises within our gaze, resulting in a nothingness that is full of presence.

-The verse by Teika can be illustratively compared with a famous couplet by Wáng Wéi:
+Teika’s verse can be illuminatingly compared with a famous couplet by Wáng Wéi:

 The river flow beyond where earth meets heaven,